freeradical13/freeradical13.github.io/index.md

 A [fat][] is a [triaglycerol][] (or triglyceride) with one Glycerol and three fatty acids.

+### Phospholipids

+A [phospholipid][] is made of a [Diglyceride][] and the third Hydroxyl of the Glycerol is bonded to a Phosphate group which has a negative charge.
+Another polar molecule such as Choline is sometimes bonded to the Phosphate.
+This forms a molecule which has a hydrophobic "tail" made of the fatty acids and a hyrophilic "head" made of the Phosphate.

+When added to water, phospholipids form a bilayer with two hydrophilic sides opposite each other and then hydrophilic fatty acids in between.

 ## History of Life

 Oceans formed on Earth about [4.4 billion years ago][history of oceans].